 Custom Food Lab are working in partnership with Martello Primary to transform a new growing space from scrub land to a fully functioning safe outdoor learning and community food growing space.
-Custom Food Lab’s “Locavore Garden Leader” Gini Mitchell has designed a garden in four sections – the forest garden (with covered area for outdoor learning and community activities), sensory garden, wildlife pond area and a section of 8 raised beds including a wheelchair accessible bed.
+The garden has been designed in four sections – the forest garden (with covered area for outdoor learning and community activities), sensory garden, wildlife pond area and a section of 8 raised beds including a wheelchair accessible bed.
 Future plans include an area of permaculture allotments, that will be available to members of the community and a programme of artists residencies.

 “The world has been a strange place as of late, in some ways distancing has brought us closer together and helped us all to appreciate each other a little more.
 The Locavore Garden will be the embodiment of these values, a place to work, play and learn together and maintain the true meaning of community.”